bei513/ICTsecuritybasics/h2 Crown Jewels and Bad Guys.md

 * Provides a checklist to complete the modeling (Shostack 2014.)

+## 3. Installing Debian on virtual box
+As a non-technical person, I had no idea what the assignment was.
+First I started to look the instructions and got totally confused.
+Couldn't understand what is Debian, what I'm downloading, how to download and what I suppose to do after downloading.
+Got stuck here as the instructions were really unclear and full of technical vocabulary.
+In this point I stopped, I was thinking that I am not able to do this with my knowledge.

+Next day I got back to this assignment and now started by reading about Debian and virtual box, so in this point I understood that I am downloading Linux based virtual operating system to work in Windows PC.
+Live installation image allows this without any changes in hard drive.
+Got it - now I start to understand assignment a little bit.
+(Debian 2022 & 2023.)

+In this point I looked the assighment (Karvinen 2 November 2023) and Install Debian virtual box instructions (Karvinen 2023) again closely and I realized that I might understand what the task actually is.
+The day before I had two other course deadlines and obviously my brain was overwhelmed with that.
+Let's give it a try now.

 ## References
+Debian CD levyillä.
+VUKK.
+6 October 2023.
+URL: https://www.debian.org/CD/faq/#mailing-list.
+Accessed: 8 November 2023.

+Debian on CDs/DVVs.
+19 October 2023.
+Live install Images.
+URL: https://www.debian.org/CD/live/.
+Accessed: 8 November 2023.

+Debian.
+Reasons to Use Debian.
+11 February 2022.
+URL: https://www.debian.org/intro/why_debian.
+Accessed: 8 November 2023.

+Karvinen, T. 2023.
+Install Debian on Virtualbox - Updated 2023.
+URL: https://terokarvinen.com/2021/install-debian-on-virtualbox/.
+Accesed: 8 November 2023.

 Karvinen, T. 2 November 2023.
 Trust to Blockchain 2023 autumn.
 Course task page.
 URL: https://terokarvinen.com/2023/trust-to-blockchain/#h2-crown-jewels-and-bad-guys.
 Accessed: 6 November 2023.

 Hutchins, E. Cloppert, M. Amin, R.  Intelligence-Driven Computer Network Defense Informed by Analysis of Adversary Campaigns and Intrusion Kill Chains.
 Lockheed Martin Corporation.
 URL: https://lockheedmartin.com/content/dam/lockheed-martin/rms/documents/cyber/LM-White-Paper-Intel-Driven-Defense.pdf.
 Accessed: 6 November 2023.